Day 10: Grand Cayman Islands

 Today Yoshi drives me around to the Savannah and South Sound parts of the island to explore what’s there.
 First stop of the day – Pedro St James.

 Englishman William Eden created this three level ‘castle’ back in around 1780 in the part of the island known as Savannah.
 Pedro St James is known as the “Birthplace of Democracy in the Cayman Islands”, being it was the venue for the 5 December 1831 meeting where it was decided to form the first elected parliament.
 It was also the site of another important milestone, when on 3 May 1835, Robert Thompson, sent from the Governor of Jamaica, held court at Pedro St. James to issue the proclamation ending slavery in the British Empire.

 Our guide walks us through a photo exhibition, voicing the history of the building, in his lilting Caymanian accent.
-He leads us to a theatre, which is decorated with Pedro St James props, including replicas of parts of the house. for an audio visual presentation on the island on Cayman and Pedro’s place in history on the island.
+He leads us to a theatre, which is decorated with Pedro St James props, including replicas of parts of the house for an audio visual presentation on the island on Cayman and Pedro’s place in history on the island.
 Thunder and lightning start the show, followed by rain.
 Hang on – it’s raining in here!
 What the?
 Fine sprays of mist sprinkle rain on me as I sit in the front row wondering what’s about to happen next.
 The whole presentation is so well done, and to be honest, it was certainly not something I was expecting.
-But the story has been bought to life, and now, as the doors swing open to reveal sunlight, we make our way to the real Pedro.
+The story has been bought to life, and now, as the doors swing open to reveal sunlight, we make our way to the real Pedro.